 The deadline for submitting an appeal is 10 working days from the date of publication of the result(s) concerned or the notification of the termination of your student registration; however, if you do wish to submit an appeal you are encouraged to do so as early as is practicable.

-Your completed form and supporting evidence must be submitted in person to an Student Hub by the specified deadline, or by post to the Student Casework Office, to arrive by the specified deadline.
+Your completed form and supporting evidence must be submitted by email to the Student Casework Office at firstname.lastname@example.org and arrive by the specified deadline.
 Appeals received after the deadline cannot normally be considered.

 Appeals under this ground may relate to:

 - a procedural defect/irregularity in the assessment process;

 - an error relating to the recording of marks;